Septic services in the North Atlanta exurbs

 Real Estate Septic Inspection

 Lender-driven, not law-driven: FHA, VA, and some conventional loans ask for a septic evaluation before closing, and Forsyth County offers a $100 performance evaluation through environmental health.
-A matched contractor can evaluate the system before a sale.
+A local contractor can evaluate the system before a sale.

 Septic Repair